Employee database options

 To learn more about Active Directory, please have a look at our Helpdesk article Sync Portal.

 WhosOnLocation will only allow an email address to be registered once.
 Employees sharing an email address is not permitted.
-This application logic forms a key part of the application security.
-Every Employee must have a unique email address.
+This logic forms a key part of the application security.
+Every employee must have a unique email address.

 Employees will only have access to WhosOnLocation if they are granted permission by an Administrator.
-And, if they do not have any User Roles assigned, they will only be able to access their own profile, create frequent visitors, and pre-register visitors.
+If they do not have any user roles assigned, they will only be able to access their own profile, create frequent visitors, and pre-register visitors.

-If you want your employees to be able to access other areas of WhosOnLocation, e.g. a receptionist to have access to sign people in and out, an administrator to manage employees and location settings, etc, you will need to assign them User Roles.
-This applies to all employees in the organization, including the Account Owner and Administrators.
+If you want your employees to be able to access other areas of WhosOnLocation, e.g. a receptionist to have access to sign people in and out, you will need to assign them a role.
+Most user roles can be either global or limited by location.